-Comparison of Recommended Welfare Vehicle Manufacturers: A Guide to Choosing from 13 Models by Toyota, Nissan, and Honda [2026]
+【Latest 2026】 Recommended Welfare Vehicle Manufacturers Comparison: Toyota, Nissan, and Honda - A Guide to Choosing from 13 Models

 Wheelchair Accessible!
 13 Selected Welfare Vehicles [Decided]

-1. There are Two Types of Wheelchair-Accessible Vehicles
+1. There Are Two Types of Wheelchair-Accessible Welfare Vehicles

-Welfare vehicles are mainly divided into two types: "self-operated vehicles" and "care vehicles."
+Welfare vehicles mainly come in two types: "self-operated vehicles" and "care vehicles."

-Self-operated vehicles are equipped with driving assistance devices that allow individuals with limited hand or foot mobility to drive.
+Self-operated vehicles are equipped with driving assistance devices so that individuals with limited hand or foot mobility can drive them.

-On the other hand, care vehicles support those who find getting in and out of cars challenging, making them friendly not only for those receiving care but also for their caregivers.
+On the other hand, care vehicles are designed to assist those who find getting in and out of cars challenging, making them friendly not only for the person being cared for but also for the caregiver.

-Over 30 types of welfare vehicles are available from the five major manufacturers: Toyota, Nissan, Honda, Suzuki, and Daihatsu.
-Prices for new vehicles range from approximately 1.6 million to 5 million yen, with a focus on "entry type" vehicles that allow wheelchair access, offering a wide range of options from kei cars to large minivans.
-However, the choice of vehicle can vary significantly depending on the number of family members, wheelchair size, driver's height, and home parking space.
-Many regret purchasing based solely on dealer recommendations, citing issues like "the slope is too steep, making assistance difficult," "the interior is too cramped for long-distance travel," and more.
+Welfare vehicles are available from the five major manufacturers—Toyota, Nissan, Honda, Suzuki, and Daihatsu—with over 30 different models released.
+Prices range from approximately 2 million to 5 million yen for new vehicles, with the "drive-in type" that allows wheelchair access being the most common.
+The selection varies from compact cars to large minivans, offering a wide range of options.
+However, the choice of vehicle can vary significantly depending on family size, wheelchair size, the driver's height, and parking space at home.
+There are many regrets from buyers who purchased based on dealership recommendations, only to find "the slope is too steep, making assistance difficult," or "the interior is too cramped for long-distance travel."

 1-1.
 "Transfer Type" from Wheelchair to Seat